Flow Equivariant World Models: Memory for Partially Observed Dynamic Environments: Additional Related Work

 \section{Additional Related Work}

 \paragraph{World Models}

 World modeling is commonly framed as learning to predict how an environment evolves over time, conditioned on an agent’s actions, enabling ``imagination'' for data-efficient policy learning and model-based planning \citep{world_models_schmidhuber}.
 Recent progress in large scale generative modeling has extended this paradigm to video prediction, yielding generative world models that directly predict future observations in pixel or latent video space~\citep{genie3, agarwal2025cosmos,xiang2024pandorageneralworldmodel, he2025matrix,guo2025mineworldrealtimeopensourceinteractive,panteam2025panworldmodelgeneral}.
-When successful, these models capture both the stochasticity and multimodality of environment dynamics, and can be queried to simulate counterfactual futures under different action sequences.
-Our work also falls in this category; the prediction target is the agent’s visual observations.
-However, we focus on the regime where accurate prediction requires persistent memory of scene state across long horizons and changing viewpoints.
+When trained well, these models capture both the stochasticity and multimodality of environment dynamics, and can be queried to simulate counterfactual futures under different action sequences for various applications like planning \citep{yang2024unisim,du2024videolanguageplanning, hou2026worldmodelsurvey}.
+Our work also falls in this category; the model is trained to predict an agent's visual observations.
+However, we focus on the regime where accurate prediction requires persistent memory of the world state across long horizons and changing viewpoints.